campjacob/campjacob.github.io/_posts/2021-02-23-i-finally-started-my-new-project-the-mother-dearest-show.md

 I also listen to a lot of podcasts.
 In 2014, I wrote [Jump in The Stream, Favorite Podcasts](https://jacobrcampbell.com/blog/2014/4/jump-in-the-stream-favorite-podcasts) where I shared some of my favorite podcasts at the time.
 I still listen to most of the podcasts on that list, but the number of different podcasts I listen to has grown along, and which ones get priority.
 Maybe at some point, I will write up something about my current listening habits.
 If you are looking for some great shows, I value the [Relay FM](https://www.relay.fm/) network and all of the great shows.

-{% include figure image_path="/assets/media/2021-too-many-shows-to-listen-to.jpeg alt= "A graphic of headphones and text - currently I have 21 shows With episodes I'd like to listen to… too many subscriptions" caption= "Maybe I'm subscribed to too many podcasts" %}
+{% include figure image_path="/assets/media/2021-too-many-shows-to-listen-to.jpeg" alt="A graphic of headphones and text - currently I have 21 shows With episodes I'd like to listen to... too many subscriptions" caption="Maybe I'm subscribed to too many podcasts" %}

 I have also been trying to get my kids interested in listening to audio.
 We have listened to some audiobooks.
 They enjoyed [_The Wizard of Oz_](https://www.goodreads.com/book/show/236093), which was one of the first books I got them to listen to on the way to a camping trip a couple of years back.
 They have also enjoyed [WOW in the World](https://tinkercast.com/shows/wow-in-the-world/) and [Circle Round](https://www.wbur.org/circleround).
 Lately, every time we get into the car, even if we are only going five minutes away, they say to put on the [Mother Dearest Show](https://motherdearest.show).
 When I have put it on, they always get reticent and listen, but afterward, they tell me that I should make it less boring.
 They figure the way to make it less boring would be for them to be on it.